 This past week, after almost 30 years, I returned to the place my wanderlust took hold.
 When I was sixteen, I applied for the Rotary Youth Exchange Program.
 I thought it would look good on my college applications so I put on my Sunday best and marched into the interview knowing the moment was pivotal but having no idea why.

 As the Rotary Club of Bellevue commenced the interview, I had butterflies.
-I knew, with ever fiber of my being, that I wanted the set of wings they were offering.
+I knew, with every fiber of my being, that I wanted the set of wings they were offering.
 As my day to day life continued, my mind was full of dreams of far off lands.

 The following week, when I answered the phone, I was stunned into silence.
 I was selected for the Rotary Youth Exchange International program.
 I was asked if I would be interested in the year-long program versus the summer stint for which I applied.
 I accepted right then and there and had no idea how any of it would come together, yet I was certain that it would.